strimzi/proposals/06x-new-kafka-roller.md

          numReconfigAttempts: 0
          numRetries: 0
 ```
 2. The roller checks if all of the controller nodes are mixed and in `NOT_RUNNING` state.
-Since they are not and it has `POD_UNRESPONSIVE` reason, it restarts `mixed-3` node and waits for it to have `SERVING` state.
+Since they are not and it has `POD_UNRESPONSIVE` reason, it restarts `mixed-3` node and waits for it to have `READY` state.
 The `mixed-3`'s context becomes:
 ```
          nodeRef: mixed-3/3
          nodeRoles: controller,broker